Level up a take-out favorite by making this crispy sesame chicken in easy sticky sauce at home. Add rice or noodles for a delicious family dinner.

 Can I make it ahead?

 The chicken can be marinated in the egg and soy and kept in the fridge for up to a day in advance.
 Once fried, the chicken won’t stay crispy for very long, although the taste will still be delicious.
+If you want to make this an hour or so ahead, fry the chicken and keep it warm in the oven.
+Only toss in the sauce before serving.
 The sauce can be made and kept in the fridge for up to 5 days.

 Better than take out recipes